 - While they are drying, snip a few of the largest buds.

-- Put those buds and the calibrated Boveda Butler (or a hygrometer) into an airtight container, like a jar or CVault®.
+- Put those buds and a calibrated digital hygrometer into an airtight container, like a jar or CVault®.

 - If your reading is greater than 55% RH, your flower needs more time to dry.